sjsu-library/unionist/_template/unionist--text-0037.md

   their richest earthly treasure; and if its integrity be preserved, the best inheritance of their children, but, when crippled and polluted, their sorest calamity!</p><p>UNIONIST.</p>
 scholarlyNotes:
-commentary: I think this is setting up the argument of Ellsworth for the trial, asking the jury to decide on the legality of the Black Law itself
+commentary: The logic here sets up the argument of William Ellsworth for the trial, asking the jury to decide on the legality of the Black Law itself
 relatedPeople:
 featured:
 repeated: